Code-Institute-Submissions/The-Atmintis-Game/README.md

 ### Features Left to Implement

 * Counting is the first of this game’s features.
-Further features to implement include learning letters of the alphabet, colours, animals and languages.
+Further features to implement include learning letters of the alphabet, colours, animals and other languages.
-* The learning section will be a single  page with picture and animations against the numbers, once the user is ready then will then be passed to 'The Antmintis Game'
+* The learning section will be a single  page with pictures and animations against the numbers, once the user is ready they will then be passed to 'The Antmintis Game'
 * I have uploaded single number images to the game that are currently hidden, the plan here is to have them grow and dance once the user hits a match, unfortunately the images are poor and I would rather have a designer develop them.
-For now I used the images class and the source as the identifier for the match.
-* I want to add a click function to the numbers under the learn section.
+For now I used the images class and the source as the identifier for the match.* I want to add a click function to the numbers under the learn section.
 On Click you will have a voice speaking the number in Lithuanian, this will help the end user pronounce the words correctly.
-* pop up message that states email has been sent on the developer contact page.
+* Pop up message that states email has been sent on the developer contact page.
-* To look at away to make the game mobile friendly, intended use is desktop only due to the need of a large screen.
+* To look at away to make the game mobile friendly, intended use is desktop only due to the need for a large screen.

 - - - -